kmartinet/SSARP/.github/CONTRIBUTING.md

-# Contributing to SSARP
+# Contributing to ssarp

-Thank you for considering contributing to *SSARP*!
+Thank you for considering contributing to *ssarp*!
 The following guidelines were created by editing the CONTRIBUTING.md file created by `usethis::use_tidy_contributing()`.

 ## Fixing typos